 Lastly, the dates of October 2016 and June 2019 were purposely selected.
-The month of June 2019 ensured that every formal kinship caregiver was able to complete up to six months of Foster Kinship navigator services, whereas October 2016 was the month Foster Kinship's navigator program became fully operational.
+The month of June 2019 ensured that every formal kinship caregiver was able to complete at least six months of Foster Kinship navigator services, whereas October 2016 was the month Foster Kinship's navigator program became fully operational.

-5.2 STUDY VARIABLES
+5.2 Study Variables

+The unit of analysis was at the individual level of the child.
 Variables used in this outcome evaluation were selected after a review of the kinship navigator research literature and discussions with relevant Foster Kinship and Clark County DFS employees (see Table 8).
 Face validity for each variable was corroborated through feedback from Foster Kinship staff.
 Reliability was established by comparing the two data sets.
 Data entry errors were clarified and discrepancies resolved through either a phone call or email to staff from the corresponding agency.

-5.2.1 OUTCOME VARIABLES
+5.2.1 Outcome Variables